 The Shareholders' Meeting is the tool by which shareholders, through their vote on resolutions, express their will.
-Resolutions adopted pursuant to law and the Company's Bylaws are binding on all shareholders, including absent or dissenting shareholders.
-However, when permitted, dissenting shareholders have the right to demand redemption of their shares.
+Resolutions adopted pursuant to law and the Company's Bylaws are binding on all Shareholders, including absent or dissenting Shareholders.
+However, when permitted, dissenting Shareholders have the right to demand redemption of their shares.

 The Shareholders' Meeting adopts resolutions on issues that the law reserves for its jurisdiction, which include mainly those concerning the financial statements and the appropriation of the result for the year, the election and dismissal of Directors, the election of Statutory Auditors and the selection of the Independent Auditors, when convened in ordinary session, and amendments to the Bylaws, including capital increases and the issuance of convertible bonds, when convened in extraordinary session.
-Please note that, as allowed pursuant to law and in accordance with the Bylaws, jurisdiction has been transferred to the Board of Directors with regard to deliberations concerning: reductions of share capital if shareholders demands redemption of their shares, opening and closing secondary head offices, attributing to Directors the power to represent the Company, amending the Bylaws to make them compliant with statutory requirements, mergers and demergers in the instances referred to in art.
+Please note that, as allowed pursuant to law and in accordance with the Bylaws, jurisdiction has been transferred to the Board of Directors with regard to deliberations concerning: reductions of share capital if shareholders demand redemption of their shares, opening and closing secondary head offices, attributing to Directors the power to represent the Company, amending the Bylaws to make them compliant with statutory requirements, mergers and demergers in the instances referred to in art.
 2505 and art.
 2505-bis of the Italian Civil Code, also as cited in art.
-2506-ter, bond issues, and, following the changes approved by the Shareholders' Meeting on March 22, 2013, the relocation of the Company's head office elsewhere in Italy.
+2506-ter of the Italian Civil Code, bond issues and the relocation of the Company's head office elsewhere in Italy..